How To Train Your Rescue Dog

-While there will be some totally expected adjustment periods for everyone involved, training a rescue dog is pretty similar to how you’d train any other pup!
+While there will be some totally expected adjustment periods for everyone involved, training is pretty similar to how you’d train any other pup!

 This allows your rescue to just chill and take in her brand-new surroundings.
 According to Semel, not asking too much of her will help build trust — and once she’s had enough time to settle in and get accustomed to her new life, you can then begin training!

-Treat her like any other new dogMeaning it’s best to assume she wasn’t trained by a five-star certified trainer.
+Even if it seems like your pup seems like she knows basic training tasks, it’s best to assume she wasn’t trained by a five-star certified trainer.
 Start with some basic commands — if only to give her a fun refresher course and some time to bond with you!

 Your dog relies on you to not give up on her, and the hard work you’ll both be putting into getting her warmed up to her new lifestyle will be totally worth it — and it’ll give you both a strong, loving bond for life.